trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 Finalized the API.
 Should make it easier to add

+## Command Changes

+* Option to not execute if the bypasses fail for any reason.
+OpSec for if they block you from disabling AMSI.

 # Python Bindings

 Demonstrating this API is a new Python binding for Donut written by Marcello Salvati ([byt3bl33der](https://twitter.com/byt3bl33d3r)).